mortang2410/dotfiles/README.md

 ## Why use zsh or the command line

 Let's say, I want to edit a file called `ncm2.vim`.
 But I only remember it being *somewhere* in the `.vim` directory, and it is a big directory.
 I could do a search, then copy the result to open in `nvim`.
-Or I could just type `nvim .vim/**/ncm2.vim` into the terminal (using zsh as the shell) and hit Enter.
+Or I could just type `nvim .vim/**/ncm2.vim` into the `urxvt` terminal (using `zsh` as the shell) and hit Enter.
 And that is zsh's greatest magic: autocompletion.
 It autocompletes everything from program names, to program options, file paths,... and we can pick the matches we want from a menu.
 Any programmer knows the usefulness of good autocompletion, and zsh's autocompletion is **endlessly** customizable (and to this date, I still haven't read the whole manual for it).

 In this screenshot, I want to execute a command whose name starts with `apt`, so I type `apt` and then  `<Tab>`. zsh automatically pops up a